2018 Denver Broncos season: Week 6: vs. Los Angeles Rams

 The Rams took an early 6–0 lead, with a pair of field goals by placekicker Cairo Santos – a 26- and a 39-yarder.
 Near the end of the first quarter, quarterback Case Keenum completed what was initially ruled as a 44-yard touchdown pass to wide receiver Emmanuel Sanders, who was immediately flagged for a taunting penalty against Rams' cornerback Troy Hill, which would have been penalized on the kickoff.
 However, instant replay determined that Sanders was ruled down at the 1-yard line by contact, where the unsportsmanlike conduct penalty was assessed.
 The Broncos were forced to settle for a 28-yard field goal by placekicker Brandon McManus.
 A 10-yard touchdown run by Rams' running back Todd Gurley was the only scoring play of the second quarter.
 The Broncos reached the Rams' 28-yard line on the first possession of the second quarter, only to have a holding penalty on offensive tackle Garett Bolles push them out of field goal range.
 Following an exchange of punts to start the second half, the Rams increased their lead to 20–3, with a 1-yard run by Gurley.
 On the Rams' next possession, quarterback Jared Goff was intercepted by Broncos' safety Darian Stewart on a deflected pass deep in Rams' territory, and two plays later, Keenum connected with Sanders on a 22-yard touchdown pass near the end of the third quarter.
 After forcing a Rams' punt, the Broncos reached the 6-yard line, but were forced to settle for a 24-yard field goal by McManus at the 8:57 mark of the fourth quarter.
 The Broncos' defense prevented the Rams defense from reaching the end zone, however, Santos responded with a 21-yard field goal to give the Rams a 23–13 lead with 3:19 remaining.
-Without any timeouts, the Broncos reached the end zone in nine plays, and pulled to within a 23–20 deficit, with a 1-yard touchdown pass from Keenum to wide receiver Demaryius Thomas with 1:27 remaining in the game.
+Without any timeouts, the Broncos reached the end zone in nine plays, and pulled to within a 23–20 deficit, with a 1-yard touchdown pass from Keenum to wide receiver Demaryius Thomas with 1:27 remaining in the game, in what would be Thomas' final touchdown as a Denver Bronco.
 However, the onside kick attempt was unsuccessful, and the Rams ran out the clock.

+This was Demaryius Thomas' final home game at Broncos Stadium at Mile High as a Bronco, as he would be traded to the Houston Texans on October 30.